dosiler/Project-GettingAndCleaningData/README.md

 This is how the script executes the steps:
   1. Create one data set: Partial - Reconsolidate the train and test files
   3. Descriptive Activity Names: Complete
-  2. Extract Mean and Std Dev: Two sub-steps
+  2. Extract Mean and Std Dev: Two sub-steps<br>
      2.1.
-Identify the desired columns from the "features" file 2.2.
-Use the resulting subset to extract columns from the main file
+Identify the desired columns from the "features" file<br>
+     2.2.
+Use the resulting subset to extract columns from the main file<br>
   4. Apply descriptive variable names: Complete
   1. Create one data set: Completion - combine the main file with the "subjects" and "activities" files
   5. Create the final tidy data set